-When HUD updates its FMRs, the PHA must update its payment standards if the standards are no longer within the basic range [24 CFR 982.503(b)].
-HUD may require the PHA to make further adjustments if it determines that rent burdens for assisted families in the PHA's jurisdiction are unacceptably high [24 CFR 982.503(g)].
+HUD publishes FMRs in the Federal Register and also makes them available on the HUD website with an effective date of October 1.
+When HUD updates FMRs, the PHA must revise its payment standard amounts and schedule no later than three months following the effective date of the published FMR if revisions are necessary to stay within the basic range.
+HUD may require the PHA to make further adjustments if it determines that rent burdens for assisted families in the PHA's jurisdiction are unacceptably high [24 CFR 982.503(h)].
+PHAs must include a copy of the payment standard schedule in the voucher briefing materials, and HUD strongly encourages PHAs to post their payment standard schedule on their website.

 The PHA will review the appropriateness of the payment standards on an annual basis when the new FMR is published, and at other times as determined necessary.
-In addition to ensuring the payment standards are always within the "basic range" the PHA will consider the following factors when determining whether an adjustment should be made to the payment standard schedule:
+In addition to ensuring the payment standards are always within the "basic range," the PHA will consider the following factors when determining whether an adjustment should be made to the payment standard schedule:

-Funding Availability: The PHA will review the budget to determine the impact projected subsidy adjustments will have on funding available for the program and the number of families served.
+Funding Availability: The PHA will review projected HAP expenditures to determine the impact projected subsidy adjustments will have on funding available for the program and the number of families served.
 The PHA will compare the number of families who could be served under revised payment standard amounts with the number assisted under current payment standard amounts.